 The 2018 Farm Bill reclassified hemp, and it is now legal to grow industrial hemp.
 USDA’s Agricultural Marketing Service (AMS) has outlined how states and tribes can submit plans that enable producers to grow hemp in those areas.
-Eligible producers include those growing in accordance with USDA, state, and tribal plans or for research purposes under Section 7606 of the 2014 Farm Bill.
+Eligible producers include those growing in accordance with USDA, state, and tribal plans or for research purposes.
 Learn more by visiting AMS’ Hemp Production webpage.

 USDA agencies that administer farm programs — including the Farm Service Agency (FSA), Natural Resources Conservation Service (NRCS), and Risk Management Agency (RMA) — benefit hemp producers through crop insurance as well as farm loan, conservation, and safety net programs.